izaak-coleman/GeDi/README.md

 # Download
 Either clone this repository, or download the zip file containing GeDi source code and unzip the source code directory.
-For example:
+To clone the GeDi repo, issue the following on the command-line:

 ```
 git clone https://github.com/izaak-coleman/GeDi
 ```
-Move the source code directory into a location where you are comforable with it remaining; once GeDi is compiled, the source code directory cannot be moved without re-compilation (see compilation section below).
+Move the directory named `GeDi` (source code directory) into a location where you are comforable with it remaining; once GeDi is compiled, the source code directory cannot be moved without re-compilation (see compilation section below).